-Yesterday the jury came back with a Guilty verdict in my most recent cold-case homicide investigation.
-As I began to read the press clippings and reports related to the case and the verdict, I noticed several reporters wrote about “closure”.
+In my career as a cold-case detective, i frequently celebrated when a jury came back with a guilty verdict.
+But when I read the press clippings and reports related to my cases, I nearly always observe that reporters write about “closure”.
 One article cited a police official who said, “We sincerely hope that this verdict brings a moment of comfort and closure to Lynne’s family as they continue to cope with the loss of their loved one (emphasis mine).”
 The families of the victims in my cases often start off hoping they will experience “closure” of some sort, only to find this sense of resolution elusive.
 As a result, I usually try to prepare the families I work with to be cautious in their expectations.
 Even if we are able to convict the killer, it’s likely these families will never experience “closure”.
 This expression is typically defined in the following way:

 clo-sure [kloh-zher] – NOUN: